 But if enough of us allow the coming crises to strip away our illusions of separation and ignite a passion to heal ourselves, each other and the planet, I am convinced we will not only make it through this bottleneck, but we will be a fundamentally changed species on the other side.

 Sit for a minute and recall the most significant love you’ve experienced and imagine feeling this love — or even something deeper — not with just one or a few others, but with multitudes.
-And now imagine everyone you love also loving countless others.
+And now imagine everyone you love also loving – and being loved by – countless others.
 Imagine the joy, the connection and belonging, and collective purpose this would bring.
 Can you feel it?

 This is where miracles happen.
 This is where everything changes.
-This is where our hearts connect and bring into being a global network of love, a web of intimacy, of both knowing and being known, so profound and alive that, by comparison, the internet and our vast halls of information will seem like handprints on a cave wall.
+This is where our hearts connect and bring into being a global network of love, a web of intimacy so profound and alive that, by comparison, the internet and our vast halls of information will seem like handprints on a cave wall.